What’s a Money Date (and Why You Should Have One)

 2. The Emotional

-This is where you explore and refine your money beliefs, patterns, and dynamics.
+This is where you explore and refine your money beliefs, money mindset, patterns, and dynamics.

 Ask yourself:

-• What emotions come up for you as you look at your money?
+• What emotions come up for you as you look at your money (resistance, fear)?

-• Are there patterns you notice are being repeated?
+• Are there patterns you notice that are being repeated?

-• Are there specific triggers you’re seeing (especially if you are partnered)?
+• Are there specific triggers you’re seeing (especially if you are partnered) that cause stress?

 3. The Values

-This is where you explore what money means to you.
+This is where you explore what money means to you and how you want to spend it.

 Ask yourself: